Paid Parental Leave

 - Grandfathered HR05 employees

-- Fixed-term academic employees who do not accrue vacation
+- Non-Tenure-Line, Term academic employees who do not accrue vacation

-- Tenured/tenure-eligible academic employees (refer to HRG18 - Paid Parental Leave)
+- Academic employees (refer to HRG18 - Paid Parental Leave)

 Are eligible employees required to take the Paid Parental Leave consecutively?

 Yes, any time taken under the Paid Parental Leave program must be utilized consecutively within the first 90 days following the birth, adoption, or legal guardianship of the child/children.
 No intermittent Paid Parental Leave is permitted.

 Is the amount of Paid Parental Leave different for multiple births (twins, triplets, etc.), that occur at the same time?